 No2: Mix colour and pattern

 Our velvet cushions celebrate two things Linwood is renowned for: colour and pattern.
 Use different combinations to create different moods and remember the great thing about a cushion is you can move it easily.
 Lots of different cushions can look fun mixed up on a plain sofa – turning a blank canvas into a work of art – but what looks like a casual, thrown together look always has a common style thread.
-Here, cushions – from top, clockwise: Fawkes, Java, Bukhara and Fez –look stunning because the palette is similar in tone, each design is piped and all our made from the same material, velvet.
+Here, cushions – from top, clockwise: Fawkes, Java, Bukhara and Fez (now discontinued) – look stunning because the palette is similar in tone, each design is piped and all our made from the same material, velvet.
 If you follow at least two of these suggestions, it will allow you to have fun, safe in the knowledge your choice of cushions will work as a whole.